 In today's globalizing and digitalizing society, foreign language and IT skills as well as the ability to engage with people around the world are essential.
 In the Department of Global Tourism, students can achieve mastery of a foreign language in classes tailored to their level, or they can study multiple languages utilizing the rich resources of Kyoto University of Foreign Studies.
 IT and Digital Literacy are required subjects, and there are many elective courses offered such as Immersive Technology Workshop that will foster the competencies needed to thrive in tomorrow's digital and AI-based society.

 There is high demand for those with excellent critical thinking and communication skills in the business world.
 The Department of Global Tourism offers students a host of opportunities for practical learning in Kyoto, throughout Japan and around the world, such as the Community Engagement Program and various specialized seminar activities.
 Students appreciate this unique real world learning feature of our program, as practiced in courses such as Kyoto Studies and Kyoto Field Studies.

-We develop professionals capable of establishing tourism businesses in companies found in a wide range of fields, including traditional tourism industries, such as travel agencies, hotels, airline companies, and hospitality enterprises.
-A range of business conditions are developing including food tourism, eco/green tourism, spiritual tourism, and sports tourism, and the demand for professionals who have studied tourism continues to grow.
-Employment in government and public sector institutions and in NPOs / NGOs involved in regional or town development will also an important career path for graduates.
+Our graduates apply their professional competencies to establish tourism ventures or engage with existing tourism businesses in a wide range of fields.
+These include traditional tourism industries, such as travel agencies, hotels, airline companies, and hospitality enterprises as well as emerging areas such as food tourism, eco/green tourism, spiritual tourism, and sports tourism, and the demand for trained tourism professionals continues to grow.
+Many graduates also work for the public sector or with NPOs and NGOs with regional development expertise.

 * Please replace (at) by @.